louisehealey/DailyProduction/README.md

 RETURN
     IF(IsWeekend = 0 && IsHoliday = 0, 1, 0)
 ```
-### 📅 Generating a Table that Counts Completed Units
-Loading tables that capture data related to the closure of jobs associated with finished units is a reliable method for tracking production output.
-This process typically involves importing transactional records, applying filters to isolate relevant action types, constraining the data to a specific date range, and removing unnecessary columns to optimize the data model's size and performance.

-Once the data is extracted, loaded, and transformed, the following measures can be created to visualize completed units effectively.
-For reference, the table that holds this data is named `CLOSED_JOBS`

 #### Measures:

 The **Total Units** measure sums the total units completed.
 The `IF(ISBLANK())` statement ensures consistent numerical output across all dates, even when nothing is produced.
 Without it, the days where nothing is produced would return "Blank".